Skip to main content

 Running produces natural ‘feel good’ chemicals called endorphins and other hormones which help in elevating and improving the mood.

-In addition to the stress relief, mood boost, depression and anxiety aid, running also has other amazing perks.
-It helps burn calories, reduces the food cravings and helps you sleep better.
+In addition to the stress relief, mood boost, depression, and anxiety aid, running also has other amazing perks.
+It helps burn calories, reduces food cravings, and helps you sleep better.
 Many people who are depressed have difficulty sleeping in the night.
-Running is the best fit exercise in taking a first step to fight depression.
+Running is the best exercise in taking the first step to fight depression.

-According to a journal published in 2017, evidence was found that running and exercising works similar to antidepressants. [ read the journal ] This is because it upgrades the mood by promoting the growth of new neurons.
-According to another study, just 5 minutes of running everyday also helps in living a longer life.
+According to a journal published in 2017, evidence was found that running and exercising works similarly to antidepressants. [ read the journal ] This is because it upgrades the mood by promoting the growth of new neurons.
+According to another study, just 5 minutes of running every day also helps in living a longer life.

 Walking